ejfpanda/Macropad/journal.md

 Most frustrating of all was when everything just grayed out on the toolbar for no reason and I couldn't click on anything.
 Great.

-I've still got a hollow base so tomorrow I'll try to fill that in.
+4 different versions later, I've still got a hollow base so tomorrow I'll try to fill that in.

 It was a very frustrating session but learning has happened, maybe, and tomorrow is hopefully better.
 My mind is fried as well because I've been sitting in the same position for 4 hours and it's almost 3 am.
 An ok shift today and here's what I've done: PCB and CAD partially.
 Screenshots to come.